Eric Williams (motorcyclist): Sporting career

 After joining the fledgling AJS motorcycle company in 1914, Williams was soon appointed as head tester, tuner, and factory driver as a result of his motoring proficiency.
 He achieved early successes in his career, winning the Isle of Man TT at his first attempt in 1914 in the Junior category aged 20 setting a then record lap time of 47:18 (47.5 mph).
-This was the last Isle of Man TT before the outbreak of the First World War, which interrupted competitive racing between 1914-1918.
+This was the last Isle of Man TT before the outbreak of the First World War, which interrupted competitive racing between 1914 and 1918.

 The cessation of hostilities saw a renewal in domestic and international racing, with Williams returning to the racing scene as a freelance rider, although predominantly racing on AJS and Sunbeam motorcycles.
 Williams was still recovering from wounds sustained in the war when he participated in both the junior and senior 1920 TT races, however mechanical failures led to his withdrawal from both whilst mid-race, despite being in a leading position in the Junior TT, again setting a new lap record of 44:06 (51.3 mph).